Lubullules/datapipe-auto-deploy/README.md

 - **Variables**: Create the following variables in your GitHub repository:
   - `PROJECT_NAME`: Name of the project (kebab-case)
+  - `APPROVERS`: List of GitHub usernames of the approvers for the manual approval steps
   - `TF_STATE_BASE_BUCKET`: Name of the S3 bucket for the Terraform state (kebab-case, must be unique in the region, test in local before)
   - `AWS_REGION`: AWS region
   - `AWS_ACCOUNT_ID`: AWS account ID